Tag Archives: Economic development

 Massimo Santanicchia, Reykjavik (project work)Reykjavik’s dislocated waterfront (‘reconnection’ project work)

-Copy of Santanicchia’s presentation slides and readings will be made available through Professor Leonie Schmidt (Head of School).
+Copy of Santanicchia’s presentation slides and readings will be made available through Professor Leonie Schmidt (Head, Dunedin School of Art).

 A few points he made along the way, from my notes: